Donna mother seeking liver donor for her 8-month-old daughter

 In March 2025, Violet underwent a procedure to restore bile flow.
 It was unsuccessful.

-“She's already showing signs of liver failure,” Dr. Naveen Mittal, a hematologist who is also one of Violet's doctors, said.
-“This is a nice family in a very dire situation… the clock is ticking.”
+“She's already showing signs of liver failure,” Dr. Naveen Mittal, a hematologist with the University Health Transplant Institute in San Antonio, who is also one of Violet's doctors, said.
+"This is a nice family in a very dire situation… the clock is ticking."

 At eight months old, Violet now needs of a full liver donation from a living donor.